Principles of Stratigraphy: Spring 2008

 Text:

-• Principles of Sedimentology and Stratigraphy, (Fourth Edition), by Sam Boggs, Jr., Prentice Hall, 2005,
+• Principles of Sedimentology and Stratigraphy, (Fifth Edition), by Sam Boggs, Jr., Prentice Hall, 2012,

-(Note: There is a third edition of the text available, but there are considerable differences as described here.)
+(Note: You may find a third or fourth edition of the text, but there are considerable differences as described here.)

 • Handouts and selected readings as assigned during the term.

-The record of Earth’s history is writ large in its sedimentary strata.
-Unraveling the contents of this great book requires specific geologic skills and a considerable amount of detective work!
+Course Rationale and Learning Outcomes: The record of Earth's history is writ large in its sedimentary strata.
+Unraveling the contents of this great book requires specific geological skills and a considerable amount of detective work.
 Students in this upper level course will be introduced to the systematics of sedimentary rocks and the processes by which they form, erode, and are transformed by early diagenesis.
 Emphasis will be placed on understanding the underlying principles of sedimentation and their controls on various temporal and spatial scales.
 A variety of environments will be studied so that the results of these processes can be recognized in the field.
-In addition to classical approaches, special note will be made of new techniques used in high resolution sedimentological research, particularly non-invasive sediment logging methods (e.g. Diffuse Spectral Reflectance) and geochemical stratigraphy (e.g. d18O of biogenic calcite).
+In addition to classical approaches, special note will be made of new techniques used in high-resolution sedimentological research, particularly non-invasive sediment logging methods (e.g. Diffuse Spectral Reflectance) and geochemical stratigraphy (e.g. δ18O of biogenic calcite).
 These techniques are employed by the instructor as part of his active research.
 Lectures will be integrated with weekly labs and at least two required field trips.

 Topics to be covered: